RichardHowells/PYTHONA-Challenges/Module07Lab/Lab01.md

     `s = "I am a two\nline string"`

     - notice that the \n is output as a newline character
+    > WARNING - Markdown itself treats the backslash character specially.
+This text is intended to be read in the PREVIEW window
-    - in a 'simple' string the '\' character means "Here is somthing special", and the following character tells you what the special somthing is
+    - in a 'simple' string the '\\' character means "Here is somthing special", and the following character tells you what the special something is...
         - \n == a new line
         - \t == a horizontal tab
-        - \\ == nope!
+        - \\\\ == nope!
 I really did want a SINGLE backslash

-1. Turn off the special '\' behaviour with a 'raw string' indicated with an r prefix
+1. Turn off the special '\\' behaviour with a 'raw string' indicated with an r prefix
     - print this string
     - `s = r"My backslash is not special \n it's just part of the string`
     - notice that the \ and the n are just printed normally

 1. Formatting output
     - there are a LOT of ways to do this
+    - formatted strings are arguably the neatest and coolest way
-    - formatted strings have an f prefix and embed expressions to print
+    - formatted strings have an f prefix.
+They embed expressions enclosed in curly braces to print
     - try this code
     ```
     name = "Richard"